 Best New England Inns for the Fall

-Gone are the barbeques and beaches of summer, and in are the crisp air, pumpkin spices, and crunching leaves of fall.
+Gone are the barbeques and beaches of summer, and in are the crisp air, pumpkin spices and crunching leaves of fall.
 Now that autumn is on the verge of its commencement, we’re ready to drive up to New England to wander around and soak in the vibrant foliage.
-To take the trouble out of where to go, Oyster.com found the best locales in the region for leaf peepers to explore the lush outdoors and curl up with some apple cider after with a loved one.
+To take the trouble out of where to go, Oyster.com found the best locales in the region for leaf peepers to explore the lush outdoors and curl up with some apple cider.

-The space is perfect for experiencing the fall outdoors, with free recreational activities like badminton, croquet, mountain biking and 113 acres of sprawling land for hikes.
-For an added dose of Mother Nature's finest, the on-site farm-to-table restaurant has plenty of excellent seasonal eats, straight from the garden out back.
+The space is perfect for experiencing the outdoors with free recreational activities like badminton, croquet, mountain biking and 113 acres of sprawling land for hikes.
+For an added dose of Mother Nature's finest, the on-site farm-to-table restaurant has plenty of excellent seasonal eats straight from the property's garden.

+Vermont may be New England's ski capital, but its majestic hills and wooded areas also make it a premier fall getaway.
+About an hour from the capital city of Montpelier is the secluded farmlands of Pittsfield.
 Amee Farm is a B&B that rests on 40 acres in the small town.
-It has hiking and horseback riding trails, traditional wood-accented décor and a wrap-around porch with excellent mountain views.
+It has hiking and horseback-riding trails, traditional wood-accented decor and a wrap-around porch with excellent mountain views.
 Morris is perfect for leaf peepers ready jump into the season.

-For nearby accommodations, the 7-room James Place Inn is located off a residential stretch of road and has elegant country décor, in-room wood-burning fireplaces and delicious homemade breakfasts.
+For nearby accommodations, the seven-room James Place Inn is located off a residential stretch of road and has elegant country decor, in-room wood-burning fireplaces and delicious homemade breakfasts.
 Between the state's abundance of lobster and foliage each fall, this Maine town has everything for a great leaf-peeper getaway.